-I recently wrote about the benefits to physicians and patients of a direct primary care practice.
+I recently wrote about the benefits to physicians and patients of a direct patient care practice.
 If you’re not familiar with that concept, it generally means opting out of all insurance, and charging a fixed monthly fee for “all you need” care from the practice.

-The idea of setting up a direct primary care (“DPC”) practice is probably appealing to many physicians.
+The idea of setting up a direct patient care (“DPC”) practice is probably appealing to many physicians.
 But, as you can imagine, the administrative aspects of setting up a medical practice can be very daunting.
 For a physician thinking about taking the plunge, a great deal of angst is natural.
-Do you hire consultants to set up appropriate policies for HIPAA, OSHA, CLIA, etc. or do you rely solely on a physician’s lawyer to handle these aspects?
+Do you hire consultants to set up appropriate policies for HIPAA, OSHA, CLIA, etc. or do you rely solely on a physicians’ lawyer to handle these aspects?
 Where do you even start?
 How do you know if you’ve covered everything?